 Newbridge College start slow before blitzing CBC Monkstown

-Kildare school are into the Leinster Senior Cup semis after comprehensive six-try rout
+Kildare school are into the Leinster Senior Cup semi-finals after six-try rout

 Newbridge College’s James Gaire ibrushes off the tackle of James Newman.
 Photograph: Laszlo Geczo/Inpho